lucasxlu/CVLH/README.md

 # Computer Vision Lab of HAZU - Back End

 ## Introduction

-    This repository is designed for later research in Computer Vision.
+   This repository is designed for later research in Computer Vision, Machine Learning, Data Mining.
 It includes web spider, RESTful back-end API and so on.

 ## Prerequisite